Monday, July 29, 2024

 Connections to Jewish Tradition

-This message is reinforced by the image of Mount Gerizim and Mount Ebal, representing life and death, good and evil, respectively.
+The cubical seats of The Priestess and The Devil reflect the message of Deuteronomy with its images of two stones, freestanding pillars, one placed on Mount Gerizim and the other on Mount Ebal, representing life and death, good and evil, respectively.
 Just as the Israelites were instructed to choose life, so too does the High Priestess urge us to choose wisely from within the framework of our physical existence.

 Modern Perspectives